cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

     - Lint
 ```

+You'll be able to manually trigger such paused tasks via Cirrus CI Web UI or directly from GitHub Checks page.

 ## HTTP Cache

 For the most cases regular caching mechanism where Cirrus CI caches a folder is more than enough.
 But modern build systems